dataPipelineAU/jwebsite/_posts/2016-02-17-Fraud-Detection.markdown

 In many cases, this sort of thing is done manually based on a tip-off.
 Someone calls in a suspected fraudster, and the welfare agency investigates.

-This type of investigation can benefit from automated analysis, even if it does only part of the work.
+This type of investigation can benefit from an automated analysis, even if it does only part of the work.
 For instance, rules can be setup to look for patterns such as "frequent postings with another person on single's payment" to look for this kind of fraud.
 Such systems are probably not yet advanced enough to automatically be judge and jury, although they are definitely smart enough to find "red flags" requiring further investigation.